Patrick Vallance: COVID-19 pandemic

-In March 2020, as the government's Chief Scientific Adviser, Vallance appeared alongside prime minister Boris Johnson and the Chief Medical Officer for England, Chris Whitty, in televised briefings on the COVID-19 pandemic.
-For a time, he advocated a herd immunity approach.
+In March 2020, as the Government's Chief Scientific Adviser, Vallance appeared alongside Prime Minister Boris Johnson and the Chief Medical Officer for the UK, Chris Whitty, in televised briefings on the COVID-19 pandemic.
+During some March 2020 TV interviews, he made comments interpreted by some as advocating for a "herd immunity" approach.
+However, in his second written statement to the UK COVID-19 Inquiry, he stated that he misspoke while trying to explain a "technically difficult concept", that interviews given that same day demonstrate that he was not advocating for such a policy, and the later published transcripts of SAGE demonstrate that no such policy was being considered or advocated by government scientific advisors including Vallance.
+Vallance stated in the same statement that he "regrets" his use of the term "herd immunity" in those instances.

+His "herd immunity" approach was criticised by a group of 541 scientists from UK and international universities and research institutions, who expressed the view that this approach would put the NHS under additional stress and "risk many more lives than necessary".
+The 541 signatories work in epidemiology, computational modelling, applied mathematics, mathematical biology, probability theory, complex systems, computational biology, molecular medicine, amongst others.

-In September, it emerged that Vallance owns a deferred bonus of 43,111 shares worth £600,000 in GlaxoSmithKline, a company which is working on developing a COVID vaccine.
-This led to claims of a potential conflict of interest, as Vallance could be seen to have a financial interest in pushing for a vaccine-based response to the pandemic whether or not this is objectively the best approach.
+In September, it emerged that Vallance owned a deferred bonus of 43,111 shares worth £600,000 in GlaxoSmithKline, a company which was working on developing a COVID vaccine.
+This led to claims of a potential conflict of interest, as Vallance could be seen to have a financial interest in pushing for a vaccine-based response to the pandemic whether or not this was objectively the best approach.
 Then Health Secretary Matt Hancock denied that this was the case, with a government spokesperson stating that, "Upon his appointment, appropriate steps were taken to manage the Government Chief Scientific Adviser's interests in line with advice provided at the time.
 The GCSA has no input into contractual and commercial decisions on vaccine procurement which are taken by Ministers following a robust cross-Government approvals regime".

 After a televised briefing alongside Johnson and Whitty on 31 October, where a second "lockdown" was introduced for England, Vallance was criticised for showing two slides – projecting hospital admissions and deaths – which were later reissued with worst-case figures revised downward.
 Five days later, a statement from the Office for Statistics Regulation called for greater transparency in published data relating to the pandemic, including publication of data sources and modelling assumptions; the statement did not refer to any specific presentation but was linked by reporters to the 31 October briefing.